gaetanomatonti/swift-design-tokens/Documentation/Output.md

 ### Dimension

-Dimension tokens do not support format customization, as the generated source code is an extension on Foundation's `CGFloat` type.
+Dimension tokens do not support format customization, as the generated source code is always an extension on Foundation's `CGFloat` type.

 ```json
 {